The Macroeconomics of Bargain Hunting , by Greg Kaplan and Guido Menzio

 Journal of Economic Dynamics and Control

 As witnessed by the table above, the Impact Factor of RED continues its steady growth.
-This trend also applies to the 5-year IF which stood at 1.658 in 2011 (it was 1.550 in 2010).
 Moreover, the Recursive Discounted IF shows that articles published in RED are very well cited by articles published in the top economics journals.

 Upcoming Special Issues

 RED relies predominantly on regular submissions of manuscripts.
 Throughout our history, we have also published special issues representing the frontier of academic research on topics which are of particular interest to members of the Society.
 Articles in special issues are usually selected from a broad call for papers, as well as through direct solicitations.
 They all go through a full refereeing process.
-Diego Restuccia and Richard Rogerson are currently editing a special issue on “Misallocation and Productivity” which is scheduled to appear in the January 2013 issue of RED.
-Mark Gertler and Steve Williamson will be editing a special issue of RED on “Money, Credit, and Financial Frictions” which is scheduled for publication in January 2015.
-The call for papers will be out very soon.
+Guest Editor Mark Gertler (NYU) and our own Steve Williamson (Washington University, St. Louis), are currently editing a special issue on “Money, Credit, and Financial Frictions” which is scheduled to appear in the January 2015 issue of RED.
+A conference will be held by the Federal Reserve Bank of St. Louis on December 5-6, where first drafts of the accepted papers will be presented and discussed.

 Move to Article-Based Publishing